Dan Cher

 Research

-I am interested in computer vision, multi-modal modeling and it's applications to geospatial problems.
-My work has focused on leveraging structured geospatial data for satellite image synthesis and multimodal representation learning for geospatial applications.
+I am interested in computer vision, multi-modal modeling and its applications to geospatial problems.
+My work has focused on satellite image synthesis and multimodal representation learning for geospatial and ecological problems.

 VectorSynth: Fine-Grained Satellite Image Synthesis with Structured Semantics